How Do Wellness Programs Increase Productivity in the Workplace?

 2. Elevated Health Risks and Poor Behaviors Are Predictors of Poor Productivity

 Multiple comparisons were made to understand how employee health behavior was associated with high presenteeism.
-These comparisons help clarify the relationship between employee health and presenteeism.
+These comparisons help clarify the relationship between employee health and presenteeism and show how participating in a wellness program can help improve productivity at work.

 For example, smokers were 28% more likely to have high presenteeism than non-smokers.
 Figure 1 shows the increased likelihood of high presenteeism among employees with three health behaviors.
 In addition to higher presenteeism among smokers, employees with an unhealthy diet were 66% more likely to have high presenteeism than those who regularly ate whole grains, fruits, and vegetables.